paniterka/awesome-matplotlib/README.md

 - [glasbey](https://github.com/lmcinnes/glasbey) - Algorithmically create or extend categorical colour palettes

 ## Fun
 - [ridge_map](https://github.com/ColCarroll/ridge_map) - A library for making ridge plots of... ridges.
 Choose a location, get an elevation map, and tinker with it to make something beautiful.

+## Styles
+- [opinionated](https://github.com/MNoichl/opinionated) - A stylesheet for newspaper-like visualization style